-You’ll be able to choose from 4000+ templates, an inbuilt library of 1 million+ premium photos, and videos from Shutterstock.
+You’ll be able to choose from 4000+ templates, an inbuilt library of 1 million+ premium photos, and stock footage from Shutterstock and iStock.
 There is also music to suit every mood, animated text, stickers, and effects that you can add to your video ad.
-Most importantly, for novice video creators, IVA, the world’s first intelligent video assistant will help you make your video seamless and perfect.

 A carousel post allows you to share multiple photos and videos to your Instagram feed.
 They have become very popular and many businesses have creatively used it to show their product range, photos from an event, before and after images, and also tutorials on how to use the product.

-Carousel posts can be shared in all the three formats – square, landscape, and portrait but you have to stick to your choice for all the consecutive images and videos.
+Carousel posts can be shared in all three formats – square (1:1), landscape (16:9), and portrait (9:16) but you have to stick to one choice for all the consecutive images and videos.
 You can share a minimum of 2 to a maximum of 10 photos and videos on a carousel post.

 Imagine if your audience could purchase your product directly from your Instagram post.
-A shopping post on Instagram allows users to tap on a product they’re interested in and buy it, without having to redirect them to find a link in your bio.
+A shoppable post on Instagram allows users to tap on a feed post (photos only) that features your product in it and buy it - without having to redirect them to find a link in your bio.